duct-framework/logger/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    org.duct-framework/logger {:mvn/version "0.3.0"}

+Or to your Leiningen project file:

-    [duct/logger "0.3.0"]
+    [org.duct-framework/logger "0.3.0"]

 ## Usage